OpenCDSS/cdss-app-stateview-java/README.md

-  .project                    Eclipse configuration file. bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). build-util/                 Utility scripts used in development environment. conf/                       Configuration files for installer build tools. dist/                       Folder used to build distributable installer (ignored from repo). externals/                  Third-party libraries and tools (may remove/move in future). graphics/                   Images (may remove/move in future). installer/                  StateView-specific files used to create installer. lib/                        Third-party libraries.
+  .project                    Eclipse configuration file. bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). build-util/                 Utility scripts used in development environment. conf/                       Configuration files for StateView installer build tools. conf-CWRAT/                 Configuration files for CWRAT installer build tools. dist/                       Folder used to build distributable installer (ignored from repo). externals/                  Third-party libraries and tools for StateView (may remove/move in future). externals-CWRAT/            Third-party libraries and tools for CWRAT (may remove/move in future). graphics/                   Images (may remove/move in future). installer/                  StateView-specific files used to create installer. installer-CWRAT/            CWRAT-specific files used to create installer. lib/                        Third-party libraries.
   LICENSE.md                  StateView license file.
   README.md                   This file.
-  resources/                  Additional resources, such as runtime files for installer. scripts/                    Eclipse run and external tools configurations. src/                        StateView main application source code. test/                       Unit tests using JUnit.
+  resources/                  Additional StateView resources, such as runtime files for installer. resources-CWRAT/            Additional CWRAT resources, such as runtime files for installer. scripts/                    Eclipse run and external tools configurations. src/                        StateView (and CWRAT) main application source code. test/                       Test configuration for StateView. test-CWRAT/                 Test configuration for CWRAT.
 ```

 ## Repository Dependencies ##